An Overview of Homeowners Insurance Coverage

 The Positives: What Does Homeowners Insurance Cover?

-- Living expenses if your home becomes uninhabitable because of an insured event, such as a fire.
+- Living expenses insurance if your home becomes uninhabitable because of an insured event, such as a fire.
 Your homeowners policy will cover hotel or rental costs for a limited amount of time, until you can move back into your house.

 The Surprises: What Does Homeowners Insurance Not Cover?